OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 ----------------------

 If removing a reproducibly failing edge leads to a disconnected graph, new edges need to be added in order to fix the broken network.
-The fixing of disconnected networks is carried out using the script provided under `utils/fix_networks.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/utils/fix_networks.py>`_.
+This can be achieved using the script provided under `utils/fix_networks.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/utils/fix_networks.py>`_.

 The script finds new edges to repair the disconnected network and produces the inputs necessary to run those additional edges.